recommenders-team/recommenders/.github/ISSUE_TEMPLATE/feature_request.md

 <!--- For example:  -->
 <!--- *Adding algorithm xxx will help people understand more about xxx use case scenarios. -->

+### Willingness to contribute
+- [ ] Yes, I can contribute for this issue independently.
+- [ ] Yes, I can contribute for this issue with guidance from Recommenders community.
+- [ ] No, I cannot contribute at this time.

 ### Other Comments